dreamfall/timePicker/README.md

 durationPicker
 ==============

-durationPicker is a simle jQuery plugin, allowing you to create a select with customizable durations
+durationPicker is a simle jQuery plugin, allowing you to create a select with customizable durations.

 ## Usage